How To Dispose Treated Timber Properly

-At some point in time, you may no longer have use for your old furniture and may be wondering how to dispose treated timber properly.
+At some point, you may no longer have use for your old furniture and may be wondering how to dispose of treated timber properly.
 Fortunately, you have come to the right place.
 In our guide, we will tell you all about how to properly dispose of treated wood without getting into trouble for it.
+Plus, we will explain why it is important to ensure that treated lumber is responsibly disposed of.
+Keep reading to learn all about it.

 Typically, outdoor furniture made of treated wood is designed to last for decades.
 In fact, treated lumber often lasts 20 to 30 times longer than standard wood.
-But experts researching and working in the wood treating industry are aware of the chemicals used in pressure-treated wood to protect it from decay, rot, environmental damage, insect damage, and other factors.
+However, experts researching and working in the wood-treating industry know the chemicals used in pressure-treated wood to protect it from decay, rot, environmental damage, insect damage, and other factors.
 And these chemical preservatives can help increase the lifespan of your treated lumber furniture.

-That said, these chemicals are essentially toxic in nature that can lead to long-term environmental problems if the treated wood is not disposed of properly.
+That said, these chemicals are essentially toxic and can lead to long-term environmental problems if the treated wood is not disposed of properly.
 Hence, it is essential to know about the proper disposal of treated wood to protect the environment and stay within legal boundaries.

 A. Salvaging And Reusing Treated Lumber